-four pairs of pleopods were tested negative for WSSV by four other laboratories (including the EURL).
-From this analysis we are confident that the samples sent were diagnosed correctly by the EURL, and find that the most likely reason for the unexpected diagnoses is cross-contamination in the laboratory in question.
-It is also worth noticing that in the two cases were a false positives were obtained by qPCR, the Ct values were quite high, which indicates the presence of only trace amounts of virus DNA, and further corroborating that the false results originated from sample cross-contamination.
-It is thus worth highlighting that disease agent diagnostics using PCR based methods is very sensitive and highly
+Table 3 highlights that in both cases of falsely diagnosed samples, negative samples were diagnosed as positives, and that the pleopods in question originated from different shrimp, for which the remaining four pairs of pleopods were tested negative for WSSV by four other laboratories (including the EURL).
+From this analysis, we are confident that the samples sent were diagnosed correctly by the EURL, and find that the most likely reason for the unexpected diagnoses is cross-contamination in the laboratory in question.
+It is also worth noticing that in the cases where the false positive was obtained by qPCR, the Ct value was quite high, which indicates the presence of only trace amounts of virus DNA, and further corroborating that the false results originated from sample cross-contamination.
+It is thus worth highlighting that disease agent diagnostics using PCR based methods is very sensitive and highly prone to cross-contamination issues, and consequently it is important that NRLs take all possible measures to avoid this problem.
+Compared to 2021, two Laboratories changed their methods from